 Create a better, smarter, bolder now

-Go ahead and dream.
-Test yourself with an excellent cooperative education.
-Wentworth Institute of Technology is a private coeducational college located in Boston, one of America’s most beautiful and historical cities.
-Wentworth enrolls more than 4,000 students and offers on-campus housing on its 31-acre fully equipped campus.
+Go ahead and dream—test yourself with an excellent cooperative education at Wentworth Institute of Technology, a private coeducational college located in Boston, one of America’s most beautiful and historical cities.
+WIT enrolls more than 4,000 students and offers on-campus housing on its fully equipped 31-acre campus.

 Academics at Wentworth

-When you join the Wentworth community, you can enjoy the benefits of small class sizes (approximately 20 students) and individual attention from a dedicated teaching faculty with professional industry experience.
-There are more than two dozen on-campus laboratories and studios, which are an integral component of all majors at Wentworth, creating a hands-on learning environment.
+When you join the Wentworth community, you’ll enjoy the benefits of small class sizes (with approximately 20 students on average) and individual attention from a dedicated teaching faculty with professional industry experience.
+We have more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are integral components of all majors at Wentworth, creating a hands-on learning environment.
 Wentworth is also one of the more affordable full-time baccalaureate options in Boston.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For more than 40 years, Wentworth has been opening career doors and helping students gain paid, professional work experience.
+For more than 40 years, WIT has been opening career doors and helping students gain paid professional work experience.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their majors.
 Co-ops provide valuable, practical experiences that serve students well in their search for employment after graduation.
-Within six months of graduation, 99% of graduates are employed or in grad school.
+In fact, within six months of graduation, 98% of Wentworth graduates are employed or in grad school.

 Colleges of the Fenway